helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.7.18 - March 18, 2024 =
+* 	Fixed: Counter - Subtitle was not showing in editor
+* 	Fixed: Info Box - Image shrink issue with left and right alignment
+* 	Security Fix: Improved code security in PowerPack widgets

 = 2.7.17 - March 1, 2024 =
 * 	Fixed: Team Member Carousel - JS error in editor when link is added
 * 	Fixed: Display Conditions - JS error in editor when display condition used on a container

 = 2.7.16 - February 14, 2024 =
 * 	Enhancement: Dual Heading - Added Text Stroke option